-Write to Iceland’s Ambassador to the United States, to let him know that you are opposed to his country continuing to allow the killing of minke and fin whales.
-Encourage him to support responsible whale watching instead of the cruel and unnecessary whaling industry.
+Write to Iceland’s ambassador to the United States, to let him know that you are opposed to his country continuing to allow the killing of minke and fin whales.
+Urge the government to support responsible whale watching instead of the cruel and unnecessary whaling industry.
 You can send a politely worded letter to Ambassador Geir Haarde via AWI's Compassion Index by clicking here.

 Please share our “Dear Humanitarian” eAlert with family, friends and co-workers, and encourage them to write a letter, too.